 These are 9 surprisingly effective ways to reduce food waste, and they’re just good habits that anyone can easily take up.

 Just don’t overbuy.
 Seriously.
 My mom always bought tons of cabbages or any veggies on sale at the market near our house.
 “Cabbage week is the healthiest thing in your life sweetie,” she said, and I ended up having take-outs because I couldn’t handle that much cabbage.

 Everything was up to the point where she kept buying stuff and throwing them away in the end because there was too much to eat.

 Buy enough to make sure they all get digested in your stomach.
-It both helps reducing food waste and numbers at the bottom of the grocery bills.
+This food waste solution helps minimize food waste.
+It also keeps the numbers at the bottom of your grocery bills lower.